-The purpose of the Coastal Research and Development Grant Program is to fund research and development demonstration projects that:
+The purpose of the Coastal Research and Development Grant Program was to fund research and development demonstration projects that:

 - Examine risks to coastal assets, infrastructure and communities.